MykhailoVobolis/learn-lingo/README_EN.md

   - React
   - Redux Toolkit for state management
-  - Firebase Realtime Database for data storage
+  - React Router for navigation
   - Axios for API requests
   - Vite for fast development and build
   - Material UI for styling
-  - React Router for navigation

 - **Backend:**
   - Firebase Authentication for user authentication